 View a recording of the February 2021 info session for faculty.

 Responding to the challenges of sustaining interdisciplinary research and teaching in the arts and humanities, the Interseminars initiative provides funding and administrative infrastructure for collaborative teaching, sustained interdisciplinary inquiry, and public- and community-facing research in the humanities and arts.
 Funded by a $2,000,000 grant from the Mellon Foundation, Interseminars makes it possible for faculty and graduate students to undertake significant interdisciplinary research collaborations that will make a lasting impact in their long-term research trajectories and on the development of new research and curricular areas for the campus as a whole.

-Each year from 2022-2025, the Interseminars initiative will support an 18-month interdisciplinary project by providing:
+Each year from 2022 to 2025, the Interseminars initiative will support an 18-month interdisciplinary project by providing:

 - course releases and summer research funds for 2–3 faculty coordinators;